Melanie Eberhardt - Artist

 Choosing Colors

 I spent two days painting a color guide.
 The bull painting that Saray and Matt liked is fairly monochromatic but when you look closely its comprised of dozens of similar shades and values.
 We couldn’t paint the mural like that, we would never finish.
 I decided to focus on four central colors supported by six highlights.
 Kathy and I took the finished mock up to Home Depot.
 They scanned each color section then helped us choose paint chips to match.
 We bought a gallon for each central color and quarts for the rest.
-Took less than an hour.

 The blank canvas (wall)